Leontyne Price

-In interviews, Price referred to her own voice as that of a lyric soprano.
+In interviews, Price referred to her own voice as that of a lyric soprano, although scholars have variously described her as a dramatic or spinto soprano instead.
+(Note: In interviews, Price referred to her own voice as that of a lyric soprano.
 However, critical assessment of her voice has not uniformly agreed.
 Some writers have referred to her as a lyric soprano and others as a dramatic soprano.
 Still others have designated her voice as a spinto or "lirico spinto" (Italian for "pushed lyric") soprano, a type of voice that inhabits the space in-between a lyric and dramatic soprano.
-The designation of Price's voice as a spinto soprano has also been embraced by academics in the field of vocal pedagogy, with several books discussing voice classification using Price's voice as the prime example of the spinto soprano voice type.
+The designation of Price's voice as a spinto soprano has also been embraced by academics in the field of vocal pedagogy, with several books discussing voice classification using Price's voice as the prime example of the spinto soprano voice type.)
 Price's musical interpretations were subtle and often overshadowed her acting.
 She was noted for her roles in operas by Mozart and Puccini, as well as playing Cleopatra in Handel's Giulio Cesare and Poppea in Monteverdi's L'incoronazione di Poppea.
 However, the "middle period" operas of Verdi remain her greatest triumph: Aida, the Leonoras of Il trovatore and La forza del destino, as well as Amelia in Un ballo in maschera.
 Her performances in these works, as well as Mozart and Puccini's operas, survive in her many recordings.

 After her retirement from opera, Price continued to appear in recitals and orchestral concerts until 1998.
 After that, she would come out of retirement to sing at special events, including a memorial concert at Carnegie Hall, in 2001 for victims of the 9/11 terrorist attacks.
 Among her many honors and awards are the Presidential Medal of Freedom in 1964, in addition to her 13 Grammy Awards.